Reading spinal cord injury recovery stories can be an excellent way to stay motivated and hopeful.

 We hope these spinal cord injury recovery stories help you understand that you’re not alone and that there are others who have endured and overcome similar experiences and obstacles.
 With a hopeful mentality and trust in the rehabilitation process, functional improvements after an incomplete SCI are possible.

-Without any further ado, let’s get into the spinal cord injury recovery stories!
+Without further ado, let’s get into the spinal cord injury recovery stories!

 Daquan explains, “Nobody was telling me I was going to walk again, but nobody was telling me I wouldn’t, and that’s what kept me going.”

-Even with no feeling in his trunk and lower body, he was able to walk short distances by being extra dependent on his eyes and focusing on his steps.
+Even without any sensation in his trunk and lower body, he was able to walk short distances by placing increased dependence on his eyes and focusing on his steps.